Ground-state and thermal entanglements in a non-Hermitian XY system with real and imaginary magnetic fields: Ground-state Entanglement

 \section{Ground-state Entanglement}

-The previous section has discussed ground state phase diagram of the system.
-The ground-state entanglement of the system is studied in the $\mathcal{PT} $-symmetric region by using concurrence in this section.
-The concurrence is defined as\cite{53}
+The previous section has discussed the ground state phase diagram of the system.
+The ground-state entanglement of the system is studied by using concurrence in this section.
+The concurrence is defined as \cite{56}